Kenny Endo Contemporary Taiko, 45th Anniversary Tour: Breaking Through Tradition to Innovation

 OUTDOOR EXTRAVAGANZA

-Celebrate spring at Petalpalooza, presented by Chase, for a full day of live music and engaging activities!
+Celebrate spring at Petalpalooza, for a full day of live music and engaging activities!

 This day-long all-ages celebration brings art, music, and play to multiple outdoor stages, interactive art installations, a cashless beverage garden, family-friendly hands-on activities, roaming entertainers, and more, all along the banks of the Anacostia River.
 The evening is capped by the dazzling choreographed Official National Cherry Blossom Festival Fireworks Show set to music starting at 8:30 PM.